Around the world by bike

 Little was achieved in the way of organising my trip to Taiwan, as both the bike shop and the travel agents were closed on Sundays.
 Fortunately, it was possible to upgrade luggage to forty-five kilograms at a small fee - good news as flying with the bike could be an expensive affair.

 Finally, a flight ticket to Taipei, Taiwan was purchased, and the bike taken to the bike shop to be boxed.
 The rest of the day was spent sorting out gear.
 That evening’s stroll along the promenade made me understand why Manila was referred to as the Pearl of the Orient.
 It was a stunning evening, and the sunset like a huge ball of fire, without a drop of wind and an agreeable 28°C.

 24 December - Manila, Philippines – Taipei, Taiwan

-My flight was only at 10:40 p.m. so I had the entire day to play in Manila.
-Actually, I did not play much but rather did some much needed catching up on both my social and business side of things.
-I went to the bike shop to pick up my bike and had to take a Jeepney back to the Pension.
+My flight was only at eleven p.m. allowing the entire day to play in Manila.
+I didn’t play much but did much-needed catching up on both my social and business side of things.
+After collecting the bike from the bike shop, I took a Jeepney back to the pension, bike and all.
 LOL, what a performance.